Pre-Internet Networked Operations theme issue for American Behavioral Scientist

 and

-If interested, please submit an abstract in English of no more than 200 words, and a brief bio by 1 January 2025 to Noel Packard at: npac825@aucklanduni.ac.nz. or through the CFP abstract portal.
+If interested, please submit an abstract of 500 words or less in English and a bio-statement to Noel Packard at: npac825@aucklanduni.ac.nz. or through the CFP abstract portal.

 Tentative Timeline: